Neurogami/rhesus/README.md

             `-- spinner_dialog.rb

 What you call these directories is up to you; there is no code in place to do anything clever with the names (such as grouping projects and templates).

-But something like that may be added if managing growing numbers of templates becomes an issue.
-So, the suggested format is `project_type.template_name`
+The suggested format is `project_type.template_name`.
+For example:

+    processing.android
+    ramaze.basic
+    ramaze.user_auth
+    haskell.main

 Rhesus starts with some assumptions about what files might be using Erb.
 You can add your own file patterns (sort of) by placing a `haz_vars.txt` file in your `.rhesus` folder.

 By default, the file-end patterns are: `rb txt rhtml ini yml yaml Rakefile gemspec`.

 ### Note

-A recent addition, and still evolving, is the use of a `.rhesus-options.yaml` file in the root of a template folder.
+A still-evolving feature is the use of a `.rhesus-options.yaml` file in the root of a template folder.

 This is because you may have a large set files that do not need any template processing.